monarch-initiative/Squirls/docs/setup.rst

 Jannovar transcript databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Functional annotation of variants that is required for some Squirls is performed using `Jannovar`_ library.
-To run the
+Functional annotation of variants, which is required for certain Squirls tasks, is performed using `Jannovar`_ library.
-annotation, Jannovar transcript database files need to be provided.
+To run the annotation, Jannovar transcript database files need to be provided.
 The Jannovar ``v0.35`` database files were
 tested to work with Squirls.

 For your convenience, the files containing *UCSC*, *RefSeq*, or *ENSEMBL* transcripts